 Let us help you.
 We will save hundreds, and more likely, thousands of dollars, while getting to the root of the problem.

 If possible, we to try to help owners and managers over the phone.
 But more often than not, the problem is more complex than what appears on the surface, and warrants closer investigation.

 Reliable diagnosis and risk assessment (hazard evaluation) requires that we physically examine your tree—anything less would be irresponsible.
 Evaluation may involve digging up the root collar, testing the soil, sounding for trunk decay and retrieving crown samples (for lab analysis).
 For this service, we charge a nominal fee, which can be applied towards treatment (if treatment is needed).

-A Board Certified Master Arborist, who is Risk Tree Assessment Qualified, with thousands of health diagnoses and risk assessments under his belt.
+A Board Certified Master Arborist, who is Risk Tree Assessment Qualified, with over a hundred thousand successful health diagnoses and risk assessments under his belt.
 No other arborist in the state comes close!

 While a horticulturist is a gardener, a forester a forest manager, and an urban forester an urban forest policy enforcer, an arborist cares for individual trees (a ‘tree doctor’).
 Arborists are knowledgeable about the needs of trees and are trained and equipped to provide proper care.
 Though these roles often overlap, their training and focus are quite different.

 Certified Arborists have achieved a level of knowledge in the art and science of tree care through experience and by passing a comprehensive exam by the International Society of Arboriculture (ISA).
 Since certification requires ongoing education, certified arborists are more likely to be up to date on the latest techniques in arboriculture.
 While certification can attest to basic tree knowledge, it cannot ensure ethics or performance.